PerfectsEngineering/blog/content/blog/2023-08-08_understanding_cpu_limit.md

 The CPU `requests` parameter ensures the container can use **at least** the specified number of cores requested.

 You can visualise this as each container is given as many sections on the conveyor belt as they need to run their instructions.
-For example, think of 1vCPU as the conveyor belt having 10 sections, and if we have two containers, A and B, Container A requests 500m, and Container B requests 100m.
+For example, think of 1vCPU as the conveyor belt having ten sections, and if we have two containers, A and B, Container A requests 500m, and Container B requests 100m.

 ![Conveyor Belt Illustration of Container Scheduled with Requests Only](../assets/2023_08_08/cpu_cylcles_container_requests_1.png)